Trusted WordPress tutorials, when you need them most.

 The first method only allows you to save custom CSS for the currently active theme.
 If you change the theme, then you may need to copy and paste your custom CSS to the new theme.

-If you want your custom CSS to be applied regardless of which WordPress theme you are using, then this method is for you.
+If you want your custom CSS to be applied regardless of which WordPress theme you are using, this method is for you.

-The first thing you need to do is install and activate the free WPCode plugin.
+Now, the first thing you need to do is install and activate the free WPCode plugin.
 If you need help, then please see our guide on how to install a WordPress plugin.

 Upon activation, simply go to Code Snippets » + Add New from the WordPress admin dashboard.